machinaut/azero/NOTES.md

 ## TODO

 Azero:
+- Update search to use n_player length value predictions from the model
 - Per-action update `U` instead of re-computing the whole vector every time
 - Update player values when we observe opponent changing value (during backup)
 - Tune how much to update based on an outcome farther down the tree